 A review of FDA databases turned up 73 cases of ketoacidosis between March 2013 and May 2015.
-But the analysis also highlighted another risks, one that had slipped under the radar until now.
+But the analysis also highlighted another risk, one that had slipped under the radar until now.
 At least 19 patients had suffered from “life-threatening blood infections […] and kidney infections.”
-Apparently, these infections begin as urinary tract infections, and then spread, becoming more virulent, and potentially-deadly, in the absence of proper medical attention.
+Apparently, these infections begin as urinary tract infections and then spread, becoming more virulent, and potentially deadly, in the absence of proper medical attention.
 Several patients even suffered kidney failure, requiring intensive care and dialysis.

 Long-term safety data is sorely lacking, reports the Institute for Safe Medication Practices (ISMP), a nonprofit drug watchdog that’s been on Invokana’s case since before the drug’s approval.
 But the drug’s popularity can’t be doubted.
 Data from the leading clearinghouse for pharmaceutical sales shows that Invokana broke 1.1 million outpatient prescriptions in the second quarter of 2015, a three-month period between April and June.
 Other SGLT2 inhibitors have seen similar, though not quite blockbuster, success.
 Farxiga reached 411,000 prescriptions in the same period, while Jardiance was prescribed 136,000 times.